 WHAT YOU SHOULD KNOW!
 The minutes must be drafted during the general meeting and ideally signed at the very end - or shortly thereafter - by the president and the secretary of the general meeting.
 As soon as they are signed and kept in the registers of the co-ownership, these minutes are proof, until proof to the contrary, of the deliberations of the general meeting and of the results of each ballot (articles 342-343 CCQ).

-WHAT TO KEEP IN MIND!
-Minutes of the decisions taken at a general meeting must be drawn up after each session.
-In addition, the sheet attesting the presence of the co-owners or their mandatories at the general meeting must be attached to the latter.
+WHAT TO KEEP IN MIND: Minutes are a written act that officially records what was discussed and decided during an assembly.
+It must be established after each session.
+In addition, the sheet attesting to the presence of the co-owners or their mandataries at the meeting must be appended to it.

 WARNING!
 The minutes of the general meeting of the co-owners is an integral part of the register of co-ownership and must be made available to any co-owner upon request.
 It constitutes the material proof of the existence and content of each resolution submitted to the general meeting.